wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/customize-view-forms/includes/4-exercise-modify-table-forms.md

 1. Search for the ***TypeofAccidentTable*** we created in the previous module.
 You can search for it by selecting **Custom** and then typing "**typeofaccident**" in the search bar.

-1. Select the table and then click on **Forms**, find the **Main** information form, and then click on it to navigate to the forms design experience.
+1. Select the table and then select **Forms**, find the **Main** information form, and then select it to navigate to the forms design experience.

 1. Add the **Owner** (This is Dataverse standard field that quickly shows the user who was the user that created the record in the table) to the **Header** section of the table.
 To do this, drag and drop the **Owner** field in the top right of the header.

 1. Add the fields a user will enter for type of accidents in the **General** section of the form.
-To do this click on **Table columns** icon on the right, this will reveal the different fields in the *TypeofAccidentsTable.* Next using drag and drop place the fields in the **General** section.
+To do this select the **Table columns** icon on the right, this will reveal the different fields in the *TypeofAccidentsTable.* Next, using drag and drop place the fields in the **General** section.
 Put them in the following order:

     1. **TypeofAccidentId**